Pacific-Softwares/larpress-digital/documents/docs/modules/system/modules.md

 ## How Upload & Install Work (Under the Hood)

-When you upload a module ZIP, LaraPressDigital follows these steps:
+When you upload a module ZIP, larpress follows these steps:

 1. Validate the uploaded file and extract it into a temporary directory.
 2. Locate the module manifest (`module.json`) and optional `Installer.json` at the root or first nested directory.